tomsasani/bxd_mutator_manuscript/README.md

 # enter the directory
 cd bxd_mutator_manuscript

+# check out this simplified branch of the repo
+git checkout simplified_code_sample

 # create a new conda environment with all of the dependencies
 # required for running the pipeline
 mamba env create --name figure_generation --file figure_generation.yaml